 |HNN788||Advanced Concepts in Specialty Nursing Practice *|

 Plus one elective unit

-* Domestic students enrol as off campus students, however there are significant on campus requirements.
-Most lectures are conducted on campus at Melbourne Burwood Campus and are videoconferenced to other venues.
+* Domestic students enrol as Cloud (online) students, however there are significant campus requirements.
+Most classes are conducted in campus mode at Burwood (Melbourne) and are video-conferenced live to other venues.